Essential Django packages ❤️

 pytest-django

 I appreciate that Django has unit testing built-in.
-However, I do not use it because I have completely converted to the church of pytest.
+However, I do not tend to use it because I have completely converted to the church of pytest.
 The lack of required classes is appealing and fixtures are wonderful (even if they are sometimes a little too magical 🪄).
 I appreciate the fine-grained control over the database, especially preventing migrations from running and all of the Django-specific fixtures.

 pytest-cov